2016 Week 4 - By-The-Numbers Recap: Oakland

 Dungey not only cut to the front of the line to get the holeshot, but he kept the lead comfortably the whole way.
 There's not a lot more to say.
 A bit more on his numbers below.

-in their recap), but Roczen seems flummoxed by his own inability to match Dungey.
+Though Roczen had a perfectly good finish in 2nd, some post-race comments from him suggest that he's a bit lost.
+This hasn't triggered a lot of coverage or conversation, that I've seen (except RacerX mentions it in their recap), but Roczen seems flummoxed by his own inability to match Dungey.
 Coming into the season, I think it's accurate to say that the conventional wisdom was that if Roczen and Dungey were matched up 1-2 at the top of a race, Roczen was the faster rider and would come out ahead -- Dungey may be more consistent, but Roczen was faster.

 Prior to Oakland, Roczen's starts had been to blame: 17th/6th/9th -- each race he's caught up with remarkable pace, but he'd been too far back to really challenge Dungey.
 But at Oakland, Roczen opened up in 3rd, and after passing Marvin Musquin in Lap 6, all Roczen had to do was catch Dungey.
 So much for conventional wisdom -- not only could Roczen not catch Dungey, instead Dungey extended his lead slowly but surely throughout the race.
 Of the first 18 laps, Roczen was only faster than Dungey in two laps -- Lap 4 and Lap 8.
 All other 16 laps, Dungey had a better time than his closest competitor, Roczen.
 (I use 18 laps because apparently after Lap 18 Dungey let up a bit, and each of his last two laps were 3 full seconds slower than his average.)
 Whatever Roczen and others thought about Dungey running away with 2016 before Oakland, they must now be at a loss for how anyone's going to stop him.